 Vodafone Foundation has launched DreamLab, an app that uses your smartphone’s processing power to speed up research while you sleep.
-Cancer research is often slowed down by data-related questions that are too expensive or time-consuming to compute.

 The power generated by the app gives Garvan a virtual supercomputer to accelerate our research and help answer these difficult questions.
 DreamLab is part of Vodafone’s commitment to help charities harness the power of mobile technology to improve the health of Australians.

 Suttons is a family-owned motor group, with 24 dealerships covering 28 different brands.
 The Suttons Group have proudly supported Garvan's research for many years and are currently supporting Paul Timpson’s pancreatic cancer research program.